PLAZMAMA/plazmama.github.io/WGU/D333-Ethics_in_Technology.md

 - The **Fair and Accurate Credit Transactions Act(FACTA)** is a law that adds provisions designed to improve the accuracy of consumers' credit-related records.
 It gives consumers the right to one free credit report a year from the credit reporting agencies, and consumers may also purchase for a reasonable free, a credit score along with information about how the credit score is calculated.
 - The WTO's Agreement on **Trade-Related Aspects of Intellectual Propery Rights(TRIPS)** establishes minimum standards for the regulation by national governments of the different areas of intellectual property such as copyright, trademarks, patents and other areas of intellectual propery.
 - The **Defend Trade Secrets Act(DTSA)** allows an owner of a trade secret to sue in federal court when its trade secrets have been misappropriated.
 This provides robust legal protections for trade secrets.
+- The **Uniform Trade Secrets Act(UTSA)** brings uniformity to all of the U.S in the area of trade secret law.
 - **Sensationalism** is when a news was posted with the goal of becoming popular/viral insthead of trying to potray things accuratly.
 - **Editorialism** implies that the contents of an article are opinions and not facts.
 So the article should be read with that in mind.
 - **Data lineage** is the process of understanding, recording, and visualizing data as it flows from data sources to consumption.